-Caches are an abstraction that describe a node in a Geode distributed system.
+Caches are an abstraction that describe a node in a Geode cluster.
 Application architects can arrange these nodes in peer-to-peer or client/server topologies.

 For large production systems, Geode provides locators.
 Locators provide both discovery and load balancing services.
 You configure clients with a list of locator services and the locators maintain a dynamic list of member servers.
 By default, Geode clients and servers use port 40404 to discover each other.

 For more information on product features, see Main Features of Apache Geode.